briancappello/flask-techan-unchained/README.md

 - Python 3.10+ and Poetry
 - PostgreSQL
-- Redis (used for sessions persistence and the Celery tasks queue)
+- Redis (used for auth sessions persistence and the Celery tasks queue)
 - node.js v14 & npm v8
 - MailHog (not required, but useful for testing email related tasks)